ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/using-rancher-cli/guide.pl-pl.md

 ### Downoad and install Rancher CLI

-To download the Rancher CLI, log in your Managed Rancher Service UI, click on the `About`{action} link at the bottom of the navigation sidebar menu:
+To download the Rancher CLI, log in your Managed Rancher Service UI and click on the `About`{action} link at the bottom of the navigation sidebar menu:

 ![OVHcloud Managed Rancher Service UI](images/rancher-about-link.png){.thumbnail}